ji-podhead/protobuffctl/README.md

 - `protobuffctl` offers an  [API](https://ji-podhead.github.io/protobuffctl/) that enables you to automate all protobuf functions.
 - It stores all Components in the **Componentregistry**. <br>
 - Quickly create new message types, fields, services,  methods and enums using the [API](https://ji-podhead.github.io/protobuffctl/) and **cli commands**.<br>
-- `Protobuffctl` automatically generates the corresponding protobuf files when making changes to the protofiles.<br>
+- Automatically generates the corresponding protobuf files when making changes to the protofiles.<br>
 - Roll back to old protofile, or to an historical registry state using historical `.config` file just like with **version control**.<br>
 - **Preview** the Protofile-Code before actually building it.<br>
 - Create your own **User Interface** and manage `Protocollbuffers` using the [API](https://ji-podhead.github.io/protobuffctl/) and input events.<br>